jasper-th-wang/Basic_Webpage_Guide/docs/task1.md

 3. Replace the '###' between the **body** tags with "Hello, world!"

-!!! note The `<body>` tag in HTML
+    !!! note "The `<body>` tag in HTML"
         The body tag contains all of the visible content on a web page.
 Here, we're adding the classic 'Hello world' text so it can show up when you open the HTML file with a browser.

 4. Open your folder and double-click on index.html to open it in your browser.